-Why does the Torah see fit to mention "Oh Ben Yigach Oh Bas Yigach"?
-Why might we have thought otherwise?
+Why does the Torah see fit to mention "O Ben Yigach O Bas Yigach"?

-Why does the Torah begin the Pasuk with the word "Oh"?
+Why does the Torah begin the Pasuk with the word "O"?

 Rashi writes that our verse obligate even if it killed a minor.
 Why do we need a verse to obligate for killing an adult?

 Riva citing R"A: We might have thought that he is liable only for minors, for they do not know to guard themselves, but not for adults.
 Do not answer that verse 29 is needed to include biting, pushing and kicking.
 This does not explain why it says "Ish Oh Ishah"!